abdelrahman-elkady/se-tutorial/lab-3.md

 #### Create a folder

-Create a Folder Called gitnode and `cd` into it
+Create a Folder Called for example gitnode and `cd` into it

 ```
-draz at apples-MacBook-Pro.local  ~/se-project
 $ mkdir gitnode
-draz at apples-MacBook-Pro.local  ~/se-project
 $ cd gitnode
 ```

-Now add a single file and call it `hello.js`
+Now open sublime in the current folder and add a single file and call it `hello.js`

 ```
-draz at apples-MacBook-Pro.local  ~/se-project/gitnode
+$ subl .
 $ subl hello.js
 ```

 This should open sublime text and just save, if you don't have sublime use `nano` instead.

-this will open the nano terminal editor You can edit as you like in it and save by pressing `Ctrl+X`
+This will open the **nano** terminal editor You can edit as you like in it and save by pressing `Ctrl+X` represented as `^X` then `Y` then confirm the file name and pres `Enter`.

 #### Starting our repository

 You now have a directory with a single file.
 To create a git repository from that directory, run the git init command.

 ```
-draz at apples-MacBook-Pro.local  ~/se-project/gitnode
 $ git init
 Initialized empty Git repository in /Users/draz/se-project/gitnode/.git/
 ```